 The trauma, the moving and the pregnancy were too much and Rachel becomes a casualty of this time in Jacob's life.

-And so Jacob (now Israel) finally comes home to his father Isaac.
-The writer mentions Isaac's death in this passage but in reality happened later on.
-In any event Isaac is buried by his two sons who are in fellowship with each other.
-He is buried in the same place as his wife Rebekah and his father Abraham and his mother Sarah.
+Jacob (now Israel) finally comes home to his father, Isaac.
+The writer mentions Isaac's death in this passage but in reality this happened later on.
+In any event, Isaac is buried by his two sons who are in fellowship with each other.
+He is buried in the same place as his wife, Rebekah, his father, Abraham, and his mother, Sarah.

 Esau's descendants – 36:1-43

 Chapter 36 lists the descendants of Esau in one complete section.
-There is no description of his life or times but simply a record of his sons, daughters and location of his descendants.
+There is no description of his life or times but simply a record of his sons, daughters, and the location of his descendants.

-The Edomites as they were called were a mixture of his descendants and the Canaanite people thus lived around him.
-This record is given to show the separate development of Esau's family line from Jacob's who had the promise.
+The Edomites, as they were called, were a mixture of his descendants and the Canaanite people that lived around him.
+This record is given to show the separate development of Esau's family line from Jacob's descendants who had the promise.

 1. You marry who you date